 There’s something quite incredible that, despite living in one of the wealthiest countries in the world, there are still people who rely on foodbanks to feed themselves and/or their families.
 People who literally have nowhere else to turn and would starve without the generosity and donations of others.
 Yes, you might expect it in a third-world country – but here?
 It’s pretty shocking.

-However, the reality is that here in Perth, our local foodbank handed out 2.3 tonnes of food last month alone – which was given out to feed 280 people, including 52 children.
+However, the reality is that here in Perth, our local foodbank handed out 38 tonnes of food last year – which helped feed 4,450 people in need.
 Those are quite startling figures, and you probably didn’t realise that so many people in Perthshire relied on our foodbank.